dequelabs/Deque-University-for-iOS/README.md

 - Easily Grab screenshots of your application.
 - Screenshots include accessibility hierarchy information.
 - Accessibility Focusable Elements are highlighted as you explore the screenshot.
-- Saving screenshots is as easy as exporting andd saving the html file!
+- Saving screenshots is as easy as exporting and saving the html file!

 Try it out!